Facilitate a CTTT Local Group

 We strongly recommend reading a few of the “Little Books of Justice & Peacebuilding.”
 These brief, powerful books rest at the foundation of the CTTT Approach to racial justice and healing.
 In particular, we recommend The Little Book of Racial Healing (which introduces the entire CTTT Approach), as well as The Little Books of Trauma Healing, Restorative Justice, and Circle Processes.

-Once you’ve completed the application process below, CTTT will mail you a copy of each of these books.
+Once you’ve completed the application process below, CTTT will mail you a set of these four books that you can share with your co-leaders and members.

 What it takes to start & remain a CTTT Local Group